Popular Revolutionary Army

-The EPR announced its existence on June 28, 1996 at the commemoration of the Aguas Blancas massacre one year earlier.
+The EPR announced its existence on June 28, 1996, at the commemoration of the Aguas Blancas massacre one year earlier.
 Dozens of rebels, carrying AK-47 and AR-15 rifles, declared war against the Mexican government and read aloud the "Aguas Blancas Manifesto", as well as firing 17 shots into the air to pay respect to the 17 who died in the massacre.

 Political ideology

-The Popular Revolutionary Army advocates socialist peasant revolution.
+The Popular Revolutionary Army advocates a socialist peasant revolution.
 Subcomandante Marcos has distanced the EZLN from the EPR in his communiqués, largely because of the EPR activities in the state of Chiapas in the midst of peace talks in 1996 and 1997.
 The EPR though still asserts its support of the Zapatistas.

 The Popular Revolutionary Army has founded a militarized political party, the Popular Revolutionary Democratic Party, or Partido Democrático Popular Revolucionario.
-The group often signs its communiqués "PDPR-EPR," combining the Spanish initials of the army and the party.
+The group often signs its communiqués PDPR-EPR, combining the Spanish initials of the army and the party.
 However, the Popular Revolutionary Democratic Party does not function in the political world independent of the Popular Revolutionary Army; the party does not appear on ballots in any local or federal elections.